sfence/hades_revisited/mods/farming_plus/README.txt

-Some adjustments and expansions for Hades subgame added 2015 by Glünggi ähhmm its complitly destroyed... its now only a tree_plus.. sorry abouth that.
+Some adjustments and expansions for Hades game added 2015 by Glünggi ähhmm its complitly destroyed... its now only a tree_plus.. sorry abouth that.

 ===FARMING_PLUS MOD for MINETEST===